-FLAGSTAFF, Arizona — A federal judge has ruled against environmentalists in their fight to halt a uranium mine south of the Grand Canyon that they say will harm people, water and wildlife in the region.
+A federal judge ruled April 7 against environmentalists in their fight to halt a uranium mine south of the Grand Canyon that they say will harm people, water and wildlife in the region.

-The lawsuit filed in 2013 alleged that the U.S. Forest Service violated federal law in allowing the Canyon Mine to move forward and didn't adequately consult with the Havasupai Tribe over a sacred site near Tusayan.
+The lawsuit filed in 2013 alleged that the Forest Service violated federal law in allowing the Canyon Mine to move forward and didn't adequately consult with the Havasupai tribe over a sacred site near Tusayan.

-The company plans to restart the Canyon Mine this spring, shifting employees from a mine north of the Grand Canyon after resources there are depleted.
-The company is pleased that Campbell recognized that the Forest service "engaged in extensive environmental analysis and consultation regarding the project," spokesman Curtis Moore said.
+The company plans to restart the mine this spring, shifting employees from a mine north of the Grand Canyon after resources there are depleted.